- On your computer, sign in to Business Profile Manager.

 Choose the category that best represents your business using the list of common categories.
-This category should be consistent across all locations.
-If you have multiple types of locations (e.g. sub-brands, multiple departments, or various types of operations such as retail, distribution center, and office), this rule only applies within each of these sub-groups.
+This category should be consistent across all businesses.
+If you have multiple types of businesses (e.g. sub-brands, multiple departments, or various types of operations such as retail, distribution center, and office), this rule only applies within each of these sub-groups.
 Check our guidelines for more information on using categories.

 You can also add additional categories.